cloudblog004/fantasticfoodies/content/en/posts/2102-how-to-make-homemade-garlic-spinich-white-rice-grilled-chicken-w-white-wine-cream-sauce.md

 1. sautee garlic, onions, and green chillies in butter
 1. heat cream, add 2 tbl spoons butter and flower add cream
-1. add bell peppers &amp; mushrooms
+1. add bell peppers & mushrooms
-1. add parm cheese &amp; tomatoes
+1. add parm cheese & tomatoes
 1. Ready to serve and ENJOY!

-Hence the &#34;white sauce&#34; in the title of this recipe.
+Hence the *white sauce* in the title of this recipe.
 Cheese ravioli in lightened up version of traditional cream sauce with added nutrition from spinach and a big flavor boost from fresh herbs.
 It&#39;s perfect for a quick weeknight meal with a sophisticated taste!
 Garlic and parsley are the simple seasonings in the mushroom sauce.
 While it can seem rich, the wine and chicken stock thin it out perfectly, and you can Be sure to choose a dry white wine (chardonnay is a good choice) to avoid adding too much sweetness to the sauce.

 So that's going to wrap it up for this special food garlic spinich white rice grilled chicken w/ white wine cream sauce recipe.
 Thanks so much for your time.
 I'm sure that you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!